neams-th-coe/cardinal/README.md

 $ git submodule update --init contrib/SAM
 ```

-You will be prompted for login credentials to ANL's xgitlab site.
+You will be prompted for login credentials to ANL's
+`https://git-nse.egs.anl.gov` site.
 If you do not have credentials,
 you will need to contact the SAM development team to request access.

 ### Set the MPI Wrappers